Bedbug bites cause pink, round, small, slightly raised areas on the skin.

 Your medical professional may give you an antihistamine, such as hydroxyzine (eg, Vistaril), and/or prescription topical corticosteroids to help reduce the itching and inflammation.
 In rare cases of a blistering skin reaction, oral corticosteroids may be necessary.
 If you have a bacterial infection of the skin from scratching, you may need oral antibiotics.
 Rarely, anaphylaxis has occurred and is treated with emergency care.

-Bedbug bites are difficult to visually diagnose, so if you continue to get lesions, your doctor may need to take a small sample of skin (biopsy) to determine if you have some other skin condition.
+Bedbug bites are difficult to visually diagnose, so if you continue to get lesions, your doctor may need to take a small sample of skin (a skin biopsy) to determine if you have some other skin condition.

 Visit Urgency